enthusielly/100-days-of-code/log.md

 Today's Progress: nearly have my overlay text working after googling it.
 Almost.
 Not quite.
 Has messed up header and footer but I think I just need to adjust the z-index on both so they are on top and everything slides underneath.
 From a UX standpoint, the text in overlay (although currently FPO) should be underneath--the overlay could perhaps just be info about that particular image while text underneath be about the type of work I do.
 So it's service, image sample + optional hover detail info specific to sample, more info about service underneath.

+NOTE: Ease out if it's a thing is very abrupt compared to ease in. also text is doing a weird thing on the way out of hover. there must be a better way to do this.

 Thoughts: coming along!

 Link to work: Tweet https://twitter.com/enthusielly/status/833534488357588992 & https://twitter.com/enthusielly/status/833532216672210944